Skip to main content

 Disposing of assets (where you sell them, give them away, or otherwise swap them for something else of value) can incur Capital Gains Tax if you get more back from the asset than you paid for it.

-If the asset belongs to your limited company then disposing of it will be classed as income, so you’ll need to include this in your accounts ready for the Company Tax Return.
+If the asset belonged to your limited company then the disposal will be classed as business income, so you’ll need to include this in your accounts ready for the Company Tax Return.

 As you might imagine, the timing of this can have implications for working out any settlement, so again, speak to your solicitor first!